First, congratulations on becoming a PADI Professional! Now, are you ready for the next challenge? YES?!

 Volunteer on a Marine Conservation Project

 Many organisations will look for skilled, experienced divers just like you.
 This way you can progress your diving, gain further knowledge about marine life, and contribute to ocean conservation.
 Often you get food, accommodation, and of course, diving included.

-Work on a yacht or liveaboards and travel the world.
+Work on a Luxury Yacht or Liveaboard and travel the world

 In the last decade the growth of the ‘superyacht industry’ increased positions for Divemasters and Instructors.
 However, these jobs often require additional boating qualifications like the STCW95 and can involve 80 percent deckhand/cleaning/maintenance work to 20 percent diving-related work.
 On a plus side, it will probably be the best-paid divemaster job ever and tax-free.

 With the increased power of social media, there is a massive demand for underwater photographers.
 We don’t know a dive center that doesn’t have one.
 It’s a great source of income and the minimum required certification for that position is usually Divemaster

 Work in an Aquarium

 While it might not be a dream come true for a newly graduated and excited Divemaster, you will still be surrounded by incredible marine life.
 It is a great option if you are still studying at university, need additional income, or are stuck in a landlocked location craving to blow some bubbles and we have instructors who have gone on to work at Aquariums such as Bear Grylls at Birmingham

 As a Divemaster, you are way more experienced than most recreational divers therefore you can provide others with your expertise on dive equipment, dive trips, and dive courses.